brianadams2337/acme-shop-flo/README.md

 ## Viewing Storefront API calls for debugging

-Depending on the task at hand its necessary to intercept and debug api calls from SFC.
+Depending on the task at hand its necessary to intercept and debug API calls from SFC.
-For this purpose it is recommended to use an interactive HTTP(S) proxy that allows to inspect the made api calls.
+For this purpose it is recommended to use an interactive HTTP(S) proxy that allows to inspect the made API calls.

 ### Recommendation: mitmproxy